ggiamarchi/vagrant-openstack-provider/README.md

 ## Quick Start

-After installing the plugin (instructions above), the quickest way to get started is to actually use a dummy Rackspace box and specify all the details manually within a `config.vm.provider` block.
+After installing the plugin (instructions above), the quickest way to get started is to actually use a dummy Openstack box and specify all the details manually within a `config.vm.provider` block.
 So first, add the dummy box using any name you want:

 ```
-$ vagrant box add dummy https://github.com/mitchellh/vagrant-rackspace/raw/master/dummy.box
+$ vagrant box add dummy https://github.com/mitchellh/vagrant-openstack/raw/master/dummy.box
 ...
 ```